jhall/jhall.github.io/_pages/home.md

   image: /assets/images/rallarvegen-crop2.jpg
 ---

-I am an assistant professor of economics and public policy at the University of Toronto.
+I am an associate professor of economics and public policy at the University of Toronto.

 <!-- My research fields are environmental and resource economics, which means that I study the interactions between human and natural systems.
 Broadly speaking, I am interested in questions like: